jmahoney/woodsman/README.md

 # Woodsman

-I'm trying to keep up with the new stuff in Rails 4, Postgres, and Ruby 2.
-This project is where I'm doing that.
+This started as a project to get up to speed with Rails 4 and related tech.
+It turned into the codebase for [my website/blog](http://iterative.co.nz).
+Funny how these things happen.

 [![Build Status](https://travis-ci.org/jmahoney/woodsman.png?branch=master)](https://travis-ci.org/jmahoney/woodsman)